 Beginning in June 2019 the DRA has filed various legal motions related to its Commonwealth, Commonwealth-Guaranteed, Public Buildings Authority, and Highway Transportation Authority credits and their treatment under the Commonwealth Plan Support Agreement.
 On July 29, 2021, the PROMESA oversight board's disclosure statement to the sixth amended plan of adjustment for the Commonwealth was approved by the court.
-Plan confirmation hearings are currently planned for November 2021.
+In November 2021, the DRA resolved its objections to the Commonwealth's plan of adjustment and on January 18, 2022, the court entered an order confirming the plan of adjustment for the Commonwealth.